Kulitorum/DE1Simulator/README.md

 # DE1 BLE Simulator
+This does not work yet.
+I decided to postprone the project.
 A Bluetooth Low Energy simulator for the Decent Espresso DE1 machine.
 Test your DE1 apps without needing real hardware.

 ## Overview